jrbmercado/AspirationRandomizer/README.md

 # AspirationRandomizer
-## A simple program created using TKinter
-This program's functionality is to randomly select from a list of aspirations within Sims 4.
+Program created to help players of Sims 4 randomly select aspirations within the game.

-Features:
+## Installation Instructions
+1. Download and Run AspirationGenerator.exe

+## Purpose
+1. Learn check box input handling.

+## Tools Used
+1. Tkinter
+2. pyInstaller

+## Features
+Generate
-  - Generate Button: Selects a random aspiration from selected aspirations
+- Selects a random aspiration from selected aspirations

+Select All
-  - Select All Button: Selects all aspirations
+- Selects all aspirations

+Unselect All
-  - Unselect All Button: Deselects all apirations
+- Deselects all apirations